pago/pantr/README.markdown

 	Hello Patrick

-If your terminal supports it, "Patrick" will be displayed using a different color. pake also includes a help system, invoked through the
+If your terminal supports it, "Patrick" will be displayed using a different color.
+To invoke the version with argument:

+	$ pake greet -i Patrick

+pake also includes a help system, invoked with the

 	$ pake help